10 Tips for Rocking Your Bow Tie Like a Pro

 Each year we secretly count down to August 28th, and for good reason.
 National Bow Tie Day celebrates one of the foundational pillars of men’s style: the bow tie.

 The bow tie has earned its place in sartorial history.
-First appearing in the Prussian Wars of the 17th century and surviving the ebbing trends of men’s fashion down to the present day, the bow tie is back in vogue — though for those who take style seriously, it has never been obsolete.
+First appearing in the Prussian Wars of the 17th century and surviving the ebbing trends of men’s fashion down to the present day, the bow tie is back in vogue.
+We have defended the bow tie and discussed where to wear it, but for those who take style seriously, it has never been obsolete.

 Bow ties are classy accessories, and when you decide to don one you are deciding thereby to make a statement.
 Bow ties do not lend themselves to subtlety.
 They say something.
 The bow tie you choose will reveal something about your personality, your character, and your aesthetic sense.
 Here are our 10 tips for masterfully sporting the bow.